p4lang/p4c/backends/ubpf/README.md

 This repository implements the uBPF (Userspace BPF) backend for the P4 compiler (https://github.com/p4lang/p4c).

 The **p4c-ubpf** compiler allows to translate P4 programs into the uBPF programs.
-We use the uBPF implementation provided by [the ubpf project](https://github.com/iovisor/ubpf).
+We use the uBPF implementation provided by [the Oko/P4rt-OVS switch](https://github.com/Orange-OpenSource/oko/tree/p4rt-ovs).
+The Oko's uBPF VM is based on the open-source implementation provided by [IOVisor](https://github.com/iovisor/ubpf).

 The P4-to-uBPF compiler accepts only the P4_16 programs written for the `ubpf_model.p4` architecture model.

 The backend for uBPF is mostly based on [P4-to-eBPF compiler](../ebpf/README.md).
-In fact, it implements the same concepts, but generates the C code, which is compatible with the user-space BPF implementation.
+In fact, it implements the same concepts, but generates the C code, which is compatible with the user space BPF implementation.

 ## Background